matter-labs/zinc/zrust-book/src/04-variables-and-types/02-types/03-custom.md

 The function is the only callable type in ZRust and it closely follows the Rust syntax.
-However, R1CS specifics require that functions must be executed completely, thus there are no `return` statement in ZRust.
+However, R1CS specifics require that functions must be executed completely, thus there is no `return` statement in ZRust.
 The only way to return a value is to specify it as the last unterminated statement of the function block.

-Functions consist of several parts: the name, arguments, return type and the code block.
+Functions consist of several parts: the name, arguments, return type, and the code block.
 The name is the function type name and it uniquely defines a function.
 The arguments can be only passed by value, and the function result can only be returned by value.
 If the return type is omitted, the function is considered